Vaj (street artist): Feminist aspects

 Her art has a feminist purpose, and she has said she is on a mission to address the gender inequalities in street art.
 She told the Bristol Post, "The art world is male dominated.
 Fact.
 Street art is male dominated.
 Fact.
 So I've got to represent.
 I've got to redress the balance. [...]
 Queen Vic was a power woman.
 She was the original feminist and she was proud.
 All I did was show her how she wanted to be seen.
 What's so offensive about that?"
 Her work also brings attention to double standards in the art world.
-"They (Daily Mail) are saying my Vaj is offensive but when you look down the side of that site what do you see?"
+"They [MailOnline] are saying my Vaj is offensive but when you look down the side of that site what do you see?"
 Graff asked.
 "Women with their tits out ...
 Double standards are everywhere."

-Her artwork faced criticism from feminists, even as male street artists paint female genitalia and get praised for their feminist themed works.
-Myla Lloyd is one such feminist critic, saying there were a number of well known female graffiti artists and everyone knew that Queen Victoria had female genitalia.
+Her artwork faced criticism from feminists, even as male artists have been praised for their depiction of female genitalia.
+Lloyd is one such feminist critic, saying there were a number of well-known female graffiti artists whose "unique work [...] often challenges the status quo", which she contrasted to Vaj "defacing a public monument."
+Lloyd also argued that Vaj's addition to the Queen Victoria statue was ineffective as a statement because everyone already knew that Queen Victoria had female genitalia.
 Vaj has said that male artists spray painting penises is about demarking space as intrinsically male.
 Women painting women in this way also serves as a reminder that women exist.